There are several configuration items that need to be done before the PXE server will respond to clients and allow them to PXE boot.

 - Select 'Save Changes' at the bottom of the policy page.

-**NOTE: There should be at least one (1) computer listed at the bottom of this page.
+**NOTE: There should be at least one (1) NBS server listed at the bottom of this page.
 If not, then something above has not been done correctly, such as starting the PXE services.
 No computers can be manually added here; they will show up automatically when functioning correctly.
 If all the above steps have been completed and the services are running, it may take a little time for it to come up initially; sending a basic inventory from the server as well as running the 'NS.Delta Resource Membership Update' on the NS will accelerate this.

 4. Be sure the Deployment Site Server Components Policies are on.

-- On the NS Console, open 'Settings'>>'All Settings'
+- In the Symantec Management Console, open 'Settings' >> 'All Settings'

-- Expand 'Settings'>>'Agents/Plug-ins'>>'Deployment
+- Expand 'Settings' >> 'Agents/Plug-ins'>>'Deployment

-- Expand 'Settings'>>'Agents/Plug-ins'>>'Deployment>>'Windows x64 or x86'
+- Expand 'Settings'>>'Agents/Plug-ins' >> 'Deployment' >> 'Windows x64 or x86'

-- Turn on the 'Deployment Task Server Components (x86/x64) - Install' Policy
+- Turn on the 'Deployment Task Server Components (x86/x64) - Install Policy

-- Turn on the 'Deployment Task Server Components (x86/x64) - Upgrade' Policy
+- Turn on the 'Deployment Task Server Components (x86/x64) - Upgrade Policy